goblindegook/wp-cas-server/README.txt

 The endpoint may be changed at any time by navigating to **Settings > Permalinks** in the dashboard.
 Bear in mind that if you change the endpoint you will also need to reconfigure all CAS clients currently using the service.

+= How can I make information besides the user's login name available to external applications? =

+To return user data along with a validation response, navigate to **Settings > Cassava CAS Server** and check the attributes you want the server to return.

+Only version 2.0 of the protocol can disclose user attributes, these options will not change how the earlier CAS 1.0 validation method works.
+Also note that making user attributes visible does not guarantee the remote application will use them.

 = How can I change other settings? =

-At the moment, the only way to change the plugin's behaviour is through the Hooks API.
+At the moment, the only way to change the plugin's behaviour is through the [Hooks API](http://codex.wordpress.org/Plugin_API/Hooks).
+Please refer to the [Other Notes](/plugins/wp-cas-server/other-notes/) page for a list of actions and filters supported by the plugin.

 = Where can I read about the CAS protocol specification? =